 - It’s quite flexible and fits the horse perfectly.

 - It comes with a cutout on the withers.

 - Perfect for ranch roping and riding.

-The Diamond Wool Contour Ranch Pad is a perfect choice for ranch works as well as trail riding.
-It’s extremely thick and soft that helps reduce sweat and friction immensely.
+The Diamond Wool Western saddle pad is a perfect choice for ranch work as well as trail riding.
+It’s extremely thick and soft which helps reduce sweat and friction immensely.
 The pad comes in two sizes – 30″ x 30″ and 32″ x 32″ – so you could choose one for the better fit.